UK PM Defends History In Statue Row, As Fears Grow Over Protests - UrduPoint

 On Sunday, crowds in Bristol, southwest England, toppled a statue to a 17th century slave trader and philanthropist, Edward Colston, and threw it into the harbour.

+Several television shows, including an episode of the cult 1970s comedy series "Fawlty Towers", were also pulled from streaming services because of language now deemed offensive.

-But while recognising the "legitimate desire to protest against discrimination", Johnson said: "We cannot now try to edit or censor our past.
+Johnson said he recognised the "legitimate desire to protest against discrimination" but added: "We cannot now try to edit or censor our past.

 "We cannot pretend to have a different history.
-The statues in our cities and towns were put up by previous generations," he wrote on Twitter.
+The statues in our cities and towns were put up by previous generations.

 "They had different perspectives, different understandings of right and wrong.
 But those statues teach us about our past, with all its faults.

-"To tear them down would be to lie about our history, and impoverish the education of generations to come."
-The protests were sparked by the death during a US police arrest of George Floyd, an unarmed African-American, which have triggered outrage around the world.
+"To tear them down would be to lie about our history, and impoverish the education of generations to come." - Fears grow - The protests were sparked by the death during a US police arrest of George Floyd, an unarmed African-American, which have triggered outrage around the world.

 Johnson acknowledged the anger of black and minority ethnic communities and said there had been "huge" strides in tackling discrimination in Britain.